be-hacking-hyf/javascript-1/week-3.md

     * [JS fundamentals](https://github.com/HackYourFuture-CPH/JavaScript/tree/master/fundamentals)
     * [group quiz in class](https://github.com/HackYourFuture-CPH/JavaScript/blob/master/fundamentals/exercises.md)
 * [slido](https://www.sli.do) for choosing what to review - code: ```#7492```
+* this week's homework are much lighter, if you made it this far you can make it to JS 2!

 ### projecting